-Join us in Cleveland for the 21st annual MW conference: April 19-22, 2017 at the Hilton Cleveland Downtown, 100 Lakeside Avenue East, Cleveland, Ohio, 44114, USA.
+Join us in Cleveland for the 21st annual Museums and the Web conference: April 19-22, 2017 at the Hilton Cleveland Downtown 100 Lakeside Avenue East Cleveland, OH 44114, USA.

 Who Comes to MW?

 All kinds of people from around the world come to Museums and the Web.
 You will find webmasters, educators, curators, librarians, designers, managers, directors, scholars, consultants, programmers, analysts, publishers and developers from museums, galleries, libraries, science centers, and archives – as well as the companies, foundations and governments that support them – at Museums and the Web every year.